UKRN-Open-Research/t3-esrc/_episodes/discussion.md

 # summary of the episode content for displaying on the schedule page
 summary: An introduction to the suggested workshop topics and a chance to plan your workshop content.
 questions: # list of questions we are trying to answer
-  - What aims do you have for your workshop?
-  - What do you want to achieve?
 objectives: # list of learning outcomes
   - Use the resources available to help plan your workshop
 keypoints:  # list of take-home points